AndreaMovilla/Quality-Assurance/Adittional documentation.md

 The script will use each segmentation to calculate the mean intensity of two thresholds:

- - Background (Bg): Intensity lower to 40% of the highest intensity of the voxels inside the segmentation
+ - Background (Bg): Intensity lower to 40% of the highest intensity of the voxels inside the segmentation.

- - Activity (FDG): Intensity higher to 40% of the highest intensity of the voxels inside the segmentation
+ - Activity (FDG): Intensity higher to 40% of the highest intensity of the voxels inside the segmentation.

 It will save the Background as a segmentation and calculate the number of clusters (rods) in it.
 Each of the segmentations will be named as follows: